esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 regridding (e.g. won't receive an interpolated value).
 For these methods, masking a source point means that the entire source cell using that point is masked out.
-In other words, if any corner point making up a source cell is masked then the cell is masked.
+In other words, if any corner point making up a source cell is masked then the whole cell is masked.
 For conservative regridding methods (e.g. first-order conservative) masking is done on cells.
 Masking a destination cell means that the cell won't participate in regridding (e.g. won't receive an